google8e64e43edd78a6cd

 • Take Step 2 as planned

-If I start to bleed after I take Mifepristone (Step 1) do I still need to take Misoprostol (Step 2)?
+If I start to bleed after I take Step 1 (mifepristone) do I still need to take Step 2 (misoprostol)?

 Yes.
 The process is most effective when the mifepristone and misoprostol are both used.

-Between 24 hours and 48 hours after taking Mifepristone (Step 1), you will take a second medication called Misoprostol (Step 2).
-There are 4 pills of misoprostol in the orange box inside the Mifegymiso packaging.
+Between 24 hours and 48 hours after taking mifepristone (Step 1), you will take a second medication called misoprostol (Step 2).
+There are 4 pills of misoprostol in the orange box inside the medication abortion packaging.

 Image of a mouth with misoprostol tablets on each side between the cheek and gum.